How Financial Companies Can Stay Compliant with Text Marketing

 How do you know if a dedicated short code is right for you?
 If you send a substantial volume of messages, want brand recognition, or use multiple keywords at once a dedicated short code could bring down your costs.

-It's also worth noting that if your messaging falls into one of the following categories, you are required to send from a shared short code based on carrier policies enacted in 2017.
+It's also worth noting that if your messaging falls into one of the following categories, you are required to send from a dedicated short code based on carrier policies enacted in 2017.
 (Please note, carriers only approve short code programs for these categories from lenders or banks.
 No affiliate marketing content will be approved.)

 - Loan origination and/or matching